aphan1um/Hexifence/README.md

 # Hexifence
 COMP30024 (Project B)

-This is an agent for an adverserial game, involving basic machine learning and AI algorithms.
+This is an agent for an adversarial game, involving basic machine learning and AI algorithms.
 Written in Java.
+Rules for the game can be found in game-spec-2016.pdf file, located in the root folder of the master repository.

 Notes: